pachyderm/docs-content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 ## 8. Check That Your Cluster Is Up And Running

 {{% notice warning %}}
-If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.
+If Authentication is activated (When you deploy with an enterprise key already set, for example), you need to run `pachct auth login`, then authenticate to {{%productName%}} with your User, before you use `pachctl`.
 {{% /notice %}}

 ```s